-- To consider any proposals for changes to the constitution of the Academy Trust and its committee structure, - Appoint or remove the Trust Leader (Accounting Officer), the Chief Finance Officer and Clerk to the Trustees, - Approve returns to the ESFA and Companies House, - Determine the educational character, mission and ethos of the Trust.
+- To consider any proposals for changes to the constitution of the Academy Trust and its committee structure - Appoint or remove the Trust Leader (Accounting Officer), the Chief Finance Officer and Clerk to the Trustees - Approve returns to the ESFA and Companies House - Determine the educational character, mission and ethos of the Trust.

 The Trustees have devolved responsibility for the day-to-day management of the Academy Trust to the Trust Leader (Accounting Officer) and the Executive Leadership Team.
-This team comprises the Trust Leader, Headteacher's, Chief Finance Officer (CFO) and the Chief Operating Officer (COO).
+This team comprises the Trust Leader, Headteachers, Chief Finance Officer (CFO), the Chief Operating Officer (COO) and Teaching & Learning Lead.
+There has been a change from 1st September 2023 as the COO role ceased when the existing post holder retired on 31st August 2023.
 The Executive Leadership Team implements the policies and delivers the strategic plan approved by the Trustees and report back to the Trust Board via the Trust Leader.